Sarah Ashton-Cirillo: Invasion of Ukraine

-March–August 2022: Journalism and activism
+Journalism and activism (March–August 2022)

-She arrived in Ukraine through Poland on 4 March 2022.
+Ashton-Cirillo arrived in Ukraine through Poland on 4 March 2022.
 Having transitioned since her time in Syria, she was initially hesitant to enter the country based on things she had heard about LGBT rights in Ukraine.
 Ukrainian border authorities made her remove her wig when they reviewed her travel documents.
-While her Nevada driver's license reflects her changed name and gender identity as a woman, her U.S. passport does not, and as a result she was issued a press credential that refers to her primarily by her current name but notes her former name as well.
-Ashton-Cirillo has said she understands both decisions; regarding the latter, she told the Washington Blade, "I was okay with it because I couldn't believe they credentialed me anyway with the situation being the way it was."
+While her Nevada driver's license reflects her changed name and gender identity as a woman, her U.S. passport does not, and as a result, she was issued a press credential that refers to her primarily by her current name but notes her former name as well.
+Ashton-Cirillo said she understood both decisions; regarding the latter, she told the Washington Blade, "I was okay with it because I couldn't believe they credentialed me anyway with the situation being the way it was."
 After entering the country she went to Lviv, and from there, wanting to be closer to the front lines, to Ivano-Frankivsk.
 There, two men invited her to come to Kharkiv, saying other journalists were fleeing the city because it was too dangerous.
 At the time she did not have a combat helmet, chest protector, or plates to indicate herself as a member of the press.

 Ashton-Cirillo settled in Kharkiv, renting an apartment in North Saltivka—one of the more heavily bombed parts of the city.
 This differed from the practice of most foreign journalists, who made trips in and out of the region, some staying at Ashton-Cirillo's apartment.
 Starting shortly after she arrived in Kharkiv, Ashton-Cirillo reported for LGBTQ Nation on the impact of the war on LGBTQ people, initially as a freelancer.
-Her work included interviews with gay men fighting for Ukraine, reporting on the challenges faced by LGBTQ Ukrainians trying to leave the country after men of fighting age were prohibited from leaving, and documentation of Russian war crimes against LGBTQ people.
+Her work included interviews with gay men fighting in Ukraine, reporting on the challenges faced by LGBTQ Ukrainians trying to leave the country after men of fighting age were prohibited from leaving, and documentation of Russian war crimes against LGBTQ people.
 She also reported on the war on Twitter and in a serialized book titled Trans at the Front, published over Substack.
 She appeared on the BBC's Ukrainecast in June to discuss the Russian army's use of castration to terrorize Ukraine's population.